exasol/exasol-rest-api/doc/user_guide/user-guide.md

 ### Using Secured Connection (HTTPS)

-We strongly recommend using HTTPS when deploying the API service.
+We strongly recommend using TLS/HTTPS when deploying the API service.

-#### Enable TLS within the API itself
+#### Enable TLS Within the API Itself

 You can enable HTTPS within the service itself using the `API_TLS` (set it to true to enable TLS), `API_TLS_PKPATH` (path to `private key.pem` file) and `API_TLS_CERTPATH` (path to `certificate.pem` file) configuration properties.

-These entries would look like this in your configuration .yml file:
+These entries would look like this in your configuration `.yml` file:

 > API_TLS: true
 >